Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Results

-Different Debye lengths result in different stable heights $h^{*}$ of bacteria on the surface.
-To obtain different stable heights, we perform numerical simulations using two characteristic Debye lengths: $\kappa^{-1}=2$~\si{nm} and $\kappa^{-1}=4$~\si{nm}.
+Different Debye lengths result in different stable heights $h^{*}$ of bacteria on the surface~\cite{Liu2025D}.
+To obtain different stable heights, we perform numerical simulations using two different Debye lengths: $\kappa^{-1}=2$~\si{nm} and $\kappa^{-1}=4$~\si{nm}.
 Fig.~\ref{fig:fig7} shows the projections of five different simulated trajectories onto the surface, along with the evolution of their corresponding heights over time.
 Figs.~\ref{fig:fig7}(a) and (b) present the simulation results for $\kappa^{-1}=2$~\si{nm}, while Figs.~\ref{fig:fig7}(c) and (d) correspond to $\kappa^{-1}=4$~\si{nm}.
 It can be observed from Fig.~\ref{fig:fig7} that bacteria with left-handed helical flagella tend to swim in clockwise circles.
-Furthermore, surface residence time increases as stable height $h^{*}$ decreases.
+Furthermore, the surface residence time exhibits a corresponding change with the decrease in stable height $h^{*}$.

-Figs.~\ref{fig:fig7}(b) and (d) illustrate the dependence of surface residence time on stable heights.
-However, the typical range of stable heights we observe, spanning from a few nanometers to more than a hundred nanometers~\cite{Petroff2018,Liu2025D}, is significantly smaller than the critical height $h_{c}=7.0$~\si{\mu m}.
-This observation implies that the influence of stable height on surface residence time can ultimately be attributed to near-field HIs.
-To more precisely quantify the influence of individual components of near-field HIs on surface residence time, we conduct numerical simulations using the parameters provided in Table~\ref{tab:table01} and the three distinct models depicted in Fig.~\ref{fig:fig5}. $10^{4}$ individual bacteria are simulated for each Debye length, and the surface residence time distributions are shown in Figs.~\ref{fig:fig8}(a)-(c).
+Fig.~\ref{fig:fig4} shows a strong correlation between stable height and Debye length, and Figs.~\ref{fig:fig7}(b) and (d) reveal that surface residence time is closely related to Debye length.
+However, the quantitative statistical relationship between surface residence time and Debye length remains unclear.
+Previous studies indicate that different Debye lengths lead to varying stable heights, ranging from a few nanometers to over $100$ nanometers~\cite{Petroff2018,Liu2025D}, which is significantly smaller than the critical height $h_{c}=7.0$~\si{\mu m}.
+This observation suggests that the influence of stable height on surface residence time can ultimately be attributed to near-field HIs.
+To quantify the influence of near-field HIs on surface residence time, we perform simulations using the parameters provided in Table~\ref{tab:table01} and three different models depicted in Fig.~\ref{fig:fig8}. $Model\,1$, which excludes near-field HIs; $Model\,2$, which omits the non-zero submatrix $B_{b}$; and $Model\,3$, which incorporates complete near-field HIs.
+For each model, $10^{4}$ individual bacteria are simulated for each Debye length, and the surface residence time distributions are shown in Figs.~\ref{fig:fig8}(a)-(c).
 The initial height of each bacterium is $h=7.0$~\si{\mu m}, and the initial inclination angle is $\Psi=145^{\circ}$.